geniusinaction/group-vision/group-vision.md

 Fellowship applications/proposals
 Essays/articles on being a good scientist, inclusion, creativity, science writing, etc.

 As part of your professional training, you will be expected to lead a group discussion on a topic of your choice at least once per term (though in practice you should present more frequently than this).
 The group meeting should be a forum for open discussion, not a venue for one-on-one discussions about very technical research details (that is what one-on-one meetings are for!).
-Alex will recommend tabling a discussion if it is derailing the group.
+The PI will recommend tabling a discussion if it is derailing the group.

+## Individual meetings

-Individual meetings: These will occur on an ad-hoc basis as personal situations require.
+These will occur on an ad-hoc basis as personal situations require.
 These will give you an opportunity to discuss your progress and any administrative issues that you need addressed.
 You are encouraged to come fully prepared for individual meetings with questions or issues that you would like help with, or ideas for further work; in this way, discussions can be focused such that all concerns are addressed.
 Ideally, in a one-on-one meeting, we should discuss: (i) what were your plans from last meeting; (ii) work undertaken; (iii) issues arising; and (iv) a forward plan until the next meeting.
 Such reports are an important way to self-monitor your progress, as well as keeping your supervisor(s) informed of both positive and negative developments.

 If you are having trouble meetings deadlines that we have previously agreed upon, please do not work yourself an unhealthy amount to attempt to meet those deadlines.
-Please talk to Alex about why you are having trouble meeting the deadline, and we will discuss how you can potentially work more efficiently or set more reasonable deadlines.
+Please talk to the PI about why you are having trouble meeting the deadline, and we will discuss how you can potentially work more efficiently or set more reasonable deadlines.

 The purpose of these meetings is not for you to only report on what went right.
 Often the most pressing issue is a roadblock in the research or a failure.
 This is not a bad thing!
-Alex is here to help you get through those roadblocks or find an alternate route to achieve your ultimate goal.
+The PI is here to help you get through those roadblocks or find an alternate route to achieve your ultimate goal.
 Ideally, feedback should be a roughly proportional mix of recognizing successes and analyzing failures.

-Please inform Alex of holidays or notable absences in advance.
+Please inform the PI of holidays or notable absences in advance.
 Permission for holiday is very rarely required, but please respect key deadlines within the calendar year and the fact we work in a research group.
 It is important to take holiday, respect weekends (or time in lieu) and establish a sustainable work-life balance.
 It is also important to respect the time and efforts of others, and the contribution of funders, and to note that effective working will improve the quality of your research.
 Where there are key time pressures, it is important to prioritise work.
-If you struggle with establishing a sustainable work life balance, please discuss this with Alex at an early stage.
+If you struggle with establishing a sustainable work life balance, please discuss this with the PI at an early stage.

-Other Group Activities
+## Other Group Activities
 Part of being a supportive group is getting to know each other as people in addition to colleagues.
 To facilitate this, the group will strive to have regular activities that don’t necessarily revolve around research.
-These include: weekly lunches, quarterly dinners (at Alex’s house, but maybe elsewhere too), hikes, and other outings.
+These include: weekly lunches, quarterly dinners (at the PI's house, but maybe elsewhere too), hikes, and other outings.

 ## Individual Development Plans

 An individual development plan is a worksheet that identifies your current strengths, and those which you would like to develop over the next semester or few years.
-Group members will fill one out early in working with Alex and then periodically revise it on an ad-hoc basis.
-The document is simply a way to pause, be thoughtful about your goals, and communicate those goals to Alex in a way that he can follow up on.
+Group members will fill one out early in working with the PI and then periodically revise it on an ad-hoc basis.
+The document is simply a way to pause, be thoughtful about your goals, and communicate those goals to the PI in a way that he can follow up on.

 ## Communication